madebits/madebits.github.io/blog/2019/2019-01-23-Installing-Ubuntu-18.10.md

 ###Minimal Selection of GNome Extensions

-I can live with this one only:

 * Dash to Panel https://extensions.gnome.org/extension/1160/dash-to-panel/

-I added also some CPU load indicator (first one I found that looked ok):
+    I can live with this one only

 * SysPeek-GS https://extensions.gnome.org/extension/1409/syspeek-gs/